Columbia Economics FAQs:

 34. What sort of safety measures are in place to protect the Columbia community?

 New York has a lower-than-average crime rate and ranks among the safest large cities in the country.
-For more information, see link here.
 Within New York City, Morningside Heights is consistently named one of the safest precincts.
 Furthermore, the Department of Public Safety ensures the security of Columbia’s campus and its students.
+For useful information from Public Safety, including current crime information and trends, please see the following link.

 35. How can I find out about events happening in the community?